aws-actions/configure-aws-credentials/README.md

 secret with IAM credentials, but this doesn't follow [AWS security guidelines](https://docs.aws.amazon.com/IAM/latest/UserGuide/security-creds.html) on using long term credentials.
-Instead, we recommend that you use a long term credential to fetch a temporary credential, and use that with your tools instead.
+Instead, we recommend that you use a long term credential or JWT to fetch a temporary credential, and use that with your tools instead.
 This GitHub Action facilitates just that.

 AWS SDKs and Tools look for your credentials in standardized environment